oroinc/documentation/user/back-office/reports-segments/reports/accounts-reports.rst

 .. image:: /user/img/customers/accounts/accounts_report_by_lifetime.png
    :alt: The list of lifetime value reports for accounts

 The **Accounts by Opportunities** report is located under **Reports and Segments > Reports > Accounts > By Opportunities**.
-It displays the number of won, lost and pending opportunities for all the customers assigned to the account.
+It displays the number of won, lost, and pending opportunities for all the customers assigned to the account.

 .. image:: /user/img/customers/accounts/accounts_report_by_opportunity.png
    :alt: Accounts by opportunities